FAIR2-for-research-software/git-with-it/episodes/diverging_branches.md

 - What are branches?
 - How do we use branches in git effectively?
-- How can I check out other peoples branches whilst working on my own?
+- How can I check out other people's branches whilst working on my own?
 - How do I keep my development branch up-to-date with `main`?

 ::::::::::::::::::::::::::::::::::::::::::::::::